inBeat/inbeat-website/content/top-influencers/instagram/food/india/mumbai/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Mumbai In 2023
+title: Top 10 Food Instagram Influencers In Mumbai In 2024
 description: >-
-  Find top food Instagram influencers in Mumbai in 2023.
-Most popular hashtags: #food #foodie #mumbai #delicious.
+  Find top food Instagram influencers in Mumbai in 2024.
+Most popular hashtags: #mumbaifoodie #food #indianfood #mumbai.
 platform: Instagram
-hits: 649
+hits: 771
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: See the most popular Instagram profiles on inBeat.
-text_bottom: Our database has 649 Instagram influencers like this in Mumbai, India for you to collaborate.
+text_bottom: Our platform has 771 Instagram influencers like this in Mumbai, India for you to connect with.
 profiles:
   - username: "_foodride_"
     fullname: >-